ntclark/Common/Readme.md

 >However, you're probably not building "one and only one" *flavor* of the system.
 My projects always contain both a Debug and Release *configuration*, and each of these for both a Win32 and x64 *platform*.
-I don't mess with any special configurations, these two suffice for everyhing I've ever needed.
+I don't mess with any special configurations, these two suffice for everything I've ever needed.
 >
 >So, that's four places not one.
 First never mix configurations or platforms in the same physical disk location - please.
 That is guaranteed confusion.